fteem/curtains/README.md

 # Curtains

+**Please note, this is still in development.**

-Curtains is a Elixir package that "takes over" your Elixir website.
-It's made for "Under construction" and "Maintenance" pages in mind.
+Curtains is a Elixir package that "takes over" your Elixir website by returning content of a specified file (if it exists).
+This makes it perfect for "Under construction" and "Maintenance" pages.
 At it's heart, it's just a Plug.

 ## Installation